-COVID-19: We are working closely with local, state, and national health officials to help protect our members, their families, our volunteers, and our employees from all communicable diseases.
+We are working closely with local, state, and national health officials to help protect our members, their families, our volunteers, and our employees from all communicable diseases.
 Click HERE to view the County of Los Angeles Department of Public Health Order for the Health Officer “Protocols for Programs Providing Day Care for School-Aged Children.
-Click HERE for the Protocols in Spanish.
 Click HERE to view our Reopening Plan.

 Culture of Safety: Boys & Girls Club of Santa Clarita Valley continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
 We implement layers of safety policies and guidelines to keep our kids safe including:

 - Conduct pre-employment and pre-volunteering background checks on employees and volunteers